Mark Drakeford urged to withdraw 'insulting' Covid group comments

 Members of the Covid Bereaved Families for Justice Cymru group said the claim was "insulting" and "not true".

-A letter from Plaid Cymru called on the Welsh Labour leader to reflect "as a sign of respect" for the group.
+A letter from Plaid Cymru called on Mark Drakeford to reflect on his words "as a sign of respect" for the group.

+Welsh Conservative leader Andrew RT Davies also wrote to the first minister, asking him to "either clarify the basis on which your comments were made, or correct the record".

-In his weekly question time Mr Drakeford told Welsh Conservative leader Andrew RT Davies that he believed from meetings "I've had with them... that, unlike the leader of the opposition, they are moving on from continuing to ask for something which is not going to happen".
+Facing questions from Mr Davies in his weekly question time on Tuesday, the Welsh Labour leader said that he believed from meetings "I've had with them... that, unlike the leader of the opposition, they are moving on from continuing to ask for something which is not going to happen".

 'The world has moved on'